When I Kiss You (I Hear Charlie Parker Playing)

-"When I Kiss You (I Hear Charlie Parker Playing)" is a song by American rock band Sparks, released in February 1995 by Logic Records as the second single from their 16th album, Gratuitous Sax & Senseless Violins (1994).
+"When I Kiss You (I Hear Charlie Parker Playing)" is a song by American rock band Sparks, released in February 1995, by Logic Records, as the second single from their 16th album, Gratuitous Sax & Senseless Violins (1994).
 Written and produced by the Mael brothers, it references American jazz saxophonist Charlie Parker.
 The song peaked at number 36 in the UK, number 61 in Germany and number 24 on the Billboard Hot Dance Club Play chart in the US.
 Originally it was released as "(When I Kiss You) I Hear Charlie Parker Playing", before being re-named to its present title.
-Sophie Muller directed its music video.
+Sophie Muller directed the accompanying music video.

 Critical reception

 Ned Raggett from AllMusic remarked that the song "finds Russell rapping (!)".
 In his weekly UK chart commentary, James Masterton said, "The new single is as bizarre as the title sounds, featuring a high-speed rapped verse that Neil Tennant would I'm sure give his right arm to have written, coupled with an impressively commercial chorus."
 The Stud Brothers of Melody Maker viewed it as "a wordy hi-NRG Pet Shop Boys".
 Pan-European magazine Music & Media wrote, "We're living in the age of fast food Euro with one-liners serving as lyrics.
 Luckily the Sparks still use their imagination—through a tooth filling the lover here receives a jazz station."

-A reviewer from Music Week gave the song four out of five, describing it as "more delicious high camp drama from the kings of eccentric synth pop", and stated that former Suede guitarist Bernard Butler's Fashionable World of Fashion Mix "should create a buzz."
+A reviewer from Music Week gave the song a score of four out of five, describing it as "more delicious high camp drama from the kings of eccentric synth pop", and stated that former Suede guitarist Bernard Butler's Fashionable World of Fashion Mix "should create a buzz."
 Emma Forrest from NME opined, "This sounds like irritating Euro-Pop.
 A kind of less appealing Yello."
-Also James Hamilton from the RM Dance Update viewed it as "Pet Shop Boys-ishly".
+Also James Hamilton from the Record Mirror Dance Update viewed it as "Pet Shop Boys-ishly".
 In his review of Gratuitous Sax & Senseless Violins, Jonathan Bernstein from Spin felt "the sibs are at their most entertaining and least unbearable", opining that titles on tracks like 'When I Kiss You (I Hear Charlie Parker Playing)' "are part of the reason for Spark's continued absence from American airwaves."

 Music video

 A music video was produced to promote the single, directed by English music video director Sophie Muller.
-It was later made available on Sparks' official YouTube channel in 2012.
+It was C-listed on German music television channel VIVA in June 1995.
+"When I Kiss You" was later made available on Sparks' official YouTube channel in 2012.
 Muller had previously directed the video for "When Do I Get to Sing 'My Way'".